WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

 Use CMake to build the program.

 #### Windows
-Make sure you have Vulkan SDK and Visual Studio 2015 or up, then:
+1. Make sure you have Vulkan SDK and Visual Studio 2015 or up, then:
 ```
 mkdir build
 cd build
 cmake-gui ..
 ```
-And `Configure`(select `"Visual Studio 2015 x64"`), `Generate`, then you have Visual Studio project files.
+2. And `Configure`(select `"Visual Studio 2015 x64"`), `Generate`, then you have Visual Studio project files.

-Remember to copy `src/content` to `build` folder in order to run it.
+3. Set `vfpr` as startup project and build solution

 #### Linux